alikkon/tametheark/README.md

 4. Configure your service - $ttaroot/arks/[servicename]/conf - copy the example directory if needed.
 5. Configure tametheark ($ttaroot/conf/conf.php rename $ttaroot/conf/conf.example and edit)
 6. Configure your Apache Virtualhost to point to the $ttaroot/www directory.
 Set authentication up here.
+7. Set permissions on the $ttaroot/arks directory to 770 or 775.
-7. Start Apache.
+8. Start Apache.
-8. Visit your web UI.
+9. Visit your web UI.

 ## What works?